 “The purposes and mechanisms of sleep are only partially clear and are the subject of intense research” Source Wikipedia

-From an evolutionary point of view, laying unconscious for extended periods would presumably have made our ancestors vulnerable to attacks, so the necessity of sleep must outweigh the considerable dangers it presents.
+From an evolutionary point of view, laying unconscious for extended periods would presumably have made human and animal ancestors vulnerable to attacks, so the necessity of sleep must outweigh the considerable dangers it presents.

 There are a large number of theories regarding the function and need for sleep - none has yet been generally accepted as a full explanation.

 • Memory consolidation • Waste chemical removal • Energy conservation